Business Intelligence: How Netflix, IKEA and Maybank Do It

 Business Intelligence is revolutionising how businesses function.
 By acquiring the necessary knowledge and skills, you can become a data-driven leader and harness the potential of information in today's dynamic business environment.

-Interested in learning more about how a Master of Data Science fits your career goals as a future leader in all things BI?
-Get in touch with our Education Counsellors for a free eligibility check and discover how the Sunway University Online Master of Data Science can get you to where you want to be.
+Interested in learning more about how a Master in Data Science fits your career goals as a future leader in all things BI?
+Get in touch with our Education Counsellors for a free eligibility check and discover how the Sunway University Online Master in Data Science can get you to where you want to be.

 This fully online programme offers flexible entry options, including direct entry, a prerequisite pathway, and an APEL (Accreditation of Prior Experiential Learning) pathway.
 For more information, contact us today.